Measuring neutrino mass and asymmetry with matter pairwise velocities: Neutrino-involved simulations

 We have studied a total of 10 cases, which includes an even distribution of $M_\nu$ and $\eta^2$ values, coupled with the corresponding cosmological parameters as detailed in Table \ref{tb:simu_table}.
 To ensure consistency, for each combination of $M_\nu$ and $\eta^2$, the associated cosmological parameters have been obtained by refitting the Planck CMB and BAO data using \texttt{CosmoMC}, with neutrino asymmetry added \citep{yeung2021relic}, with the Planck 2018 plikHM\_TTTEEE likelihood.
 We perform two distinct simulation sets, denoted as $S_1$ and $S_2$, both with a cold dark matter (CDM) particle count of $N_p=1024^3$ and PM grid number $N_\mathrm{grid}=1024^3$, but with different box sizes of $L_{\mathrm{box}}=1000\ h^{-1}\mathrm{Mpc}$ ($S_1$) and $250\ h^{-1}\mathrm{Mpc}$ ($S_2$), respectively.
 Here, $h$ is the dimensionless Hubble parameter at $z=0$, i.e. $H_0 = 100 h\ {\rm km}~{\rm s}^{-1}{\rm Mpc}^{-1}$.
 The CDM particle mass and the gravitational softening length are around $8\times10^{10}\ h^{-1}M_\odot$ ($1\times10^{9}\ h^{-1}M_\odot$) and $24.4\ h^{-1}\mathrm{kpc}$ ($6.1\ h^{-1}\mathrm{kpc}$) for the simulation set $S_1$ ($S_2$), respectively.

 The identification of dark matter haloes is performed using \texttt{ROCKSTAR} \citep{behroozi2012rockstar}, which uses adaptive hierarchical refinement of the friends-of-friends groups in six phase-space dimensions and one temporal dimension.
 We only consider distinct host haloes with mass defined following the virial threshold \citep{bryan1998ApJ}, i.e. $\Delta_\mathrm{vir}=102$ with respect to the critical density $\rho_\mathrm{crit}$.
 Moreover, we follow the definition of halo centre and velocity used in \texttt{ROCKSTAR} \citep{behroozi2012rockstar}.
 The halo centre is the mean value of particles in the inner subgroup of this halo, and the halo velocity is averaging particle velocity within the innermost 10\% of the halo virial radius \citep{behroozi2012rockstar}.
-Similar to \texttt{2LPTic}, \texttt{ROCKSTAR} is also modified to account for neutrino effects.
+Similar to \texttt{2LPTic}, we modify the expansion rate in \texttt{ROCKSTAR} to account for the neutrino contribution.

 In Figure \ref{fig:density_plot}, we present a 2D projected density field $\rho$ from the simulation set $S_1$.
 The left, middle, and right columns, respectively, show the cases of $M_\nu=\eta^2=0$ (A0 in Table \ref{tb:simu_table}), $M_\nu=0.24\ \mathrm{eV}$, $\eta^2 = 0$ (A7), and $M_\nu=0.24\ \mathrm{eV}$, $\eta^2=0.8$ (A9).
 There are broad similarities in LSS in the different columns.
 However, upon closer inspection, visible differences become apparent.
 In particular, the finite neutrino mass serves to smooth out structures, effectively delaying structure formation.
 On the contrary, the introduction of a finite asymmetry results in sharper structures and an acceleration of the structure formation.
 This degeneracy between the effects of $M_\nu$ and $\eta^2$ on structures has been investigated in the context of the matter power spectrum \citep{cartonzeng2019effects} and the halo merger tree \citep{hiuwing2021}.
 In the present study, we focus on the impact of neutrinos on the matter velocity fields, representing the other half of phase space.